-9. Use hypothesis testing as a formal means of distinguishing between probability distributions on the basis of random variables generated from one of the distributions.
+9. Use hypothesis testing as a formal means of distinguishing between probability distributions based on random variables generated from one of the distributions.

-10. Compare the means of the data from experiments involving more than two samples, including the single factor analysis of variance (ANOVA).
+10. Compare the means of data from experiments involving more than two samples, including the single factor analysis of variance (ANOVA).